sagemath/trac_to_gh/Issue 6681.md

 Error importing ipy_profile_sage - perhaps you should run %upgrade?
 WARNING: Loading of ipy_profile_sage failed.
 ```
+When this ticket is closed, #6746 and #6852 should be closed as duplicates of this ticket.

 Issue created by migration from https://trac.sagemath.org/ticket/6681